 Commissioner Morton: Mr. Morton presented a draft proposed of the regulation changes on Rush Creek.
 This commission discussed possible options and reforms but agreed to wait until Jim Erdman could attend to answer questions before moving forward.

-9. DISCUSSION/POSSIBLE ACTION – Lahanton Cutthroat Trout Study in Reverse Creek, Possible
+9. DISCUSSION/POSSIBLE ACTION – Lahontan Cutthroat Trout Study in Reverse Creek, Possible

 Funding Request – Commissioner Morton: The commissioners agreed this could be a priority moving forward but waited to fund the request until more information could be obtained with the Department of Fish and Wildlife.

-10. DISCUSSION/POSSIBLE ACTION – Lahanton Cutthroat Trout planting in the Eastern Sierra – Staff: Mr. Simpson reported that no hatcheries are currently planting Cutthroat to any private entities in California at the moment and that any possibility of Cutthroat being planted in Mono County could not happen until a hatchery could be located.
+10. DISCUSSION/POSSIBLE ACTION – Lahontan Cutthroat Trout planting in the Eastern Sierra – Staff: Mr. Simpson reported that no hatcheries are currently planting Cutthroat to any private entities in California at the moment and that any possibility of Cutthroat being planted in Mono County could not happen until a hatchery could be located.

 11. DISCUSSION/POSSIBLE ACTION – Updating the Mono County Fisheries Catch and Release